Is tonight your lucky night? Mega Millions $1.05 billion jackpot up for grabs again

-(NEXSTAR) — A estimated $1.05 billion Mega Millions jackpot will again be up for grabs Tuesday night, giving lottery players a chance to snap an unlucky streak that has stretched on for months.
+(NEXSTAR) — An estimated $1.05 billion Mega Millions jackpot will again be up for grabs Tuesday night, giving lottery players a chance to snap an unlucky streak that has stretched on for months.

 The current jackpot has steadily grown since April after a ticketholder in New York matched all six numbers to win a $20 million prize.
 (The previous jackpot, awarded days before on April 14, was worth $483 million.)
 A total of 46 players, meanwhile, have won second-tier prizes worth $1 million or more since the last jackpot was won, the Mega Millions lottery confirmed in a press release.